There are many different types of paper, depending on how they are manufactured.

 What is Paper Made Of?

 Most drawing papers are made from plant fibers, wood, or cotton.
-The process and materials of making paper always affect the finished product.
-Paper may be made out of a variety of resources, but most are made by turning some type of fiber, usually from either cotton or wood, into a pulp.
-Less-quality paper is made of wood.
+The process and materials used to make paper always affect the finished product.
+Paper can be made from various resources, but most is made by turning some type of fiber, usually cotton or wood, into a pulp.
+Lower-quality paper is made of wood.
 The pulp is then molded together, pressed flat, and allowed to dry.

 How is it Manufactured?

-The European Association representing the paper industry (Cepi) is a non-profit-making organization and has produced the following graphic.
+The European Association representing the paper industry (Cepi) is a non-profit organization that produced the following graphic.

 What is Paper Quality

-Higher-quality papers are usually made from cotton or linen and are archival, which will resist chemical breakdown over time.
-Less-quality paper is usually made from wood.
+Higher-quality papers are usually made from cotton or linen and are archival, which means they will resist chemical breakdown over time.
+Lower-quality paper is generally made from wood.

-When the fibers are ground into a pulpit are highly acidic and will degrade over time.
-Medium-quality papers usually fall in between and are made with wood and cotton fibers.
-Chemicals are often added to prevent the pH change over time.
+When the fibers are ground into a pulp, they are highly acidic and will degrade over time.
+Medium-quality papers, usually made with wood and cotton fibers, typically fall in between.
+Chemicals are often added to prevent the pH from changing over time.

 Non-archival vs. Acid-Free vs. Archival